-Instructions and tips for turning on (or off) two-factor authentication to protect your personal information in the services you log into via the Weblogin page (Wolverine Access, Canvas, U-M Google, U-M Box, MFile, MPrint, and more).
+Instructions and tips for enrolling in Duo and turning on two-factor authentication to protect your personal information in the services you log into via the Weblogin page (Wolverine Access, Canvas, U-M Google, U-M Box, MFile, MPrint, and more).

-- You need to enroll a device or phone number before you turn on two-factor.
-If you have not already enrolled in Duo options, refer to:
+- You need to enroll a device or phone number to turn on two-factor.
+When you enroll a device, two-factor for Weblogin will be turned on.

 - We recommend you enroll both a primary and backup method for two-factor authentication.
 You can enroll multiple phone numbers and download the Duo Mobile app on multiple devices.

 - The number of times you are prompted to log in to websites via the Weblogin page will not change after you turn on two-factor with Weblogin.
 It will simply add a second step log in—completing a two-factor authentication prompt.